Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 23-Health Probes - Readiness vs Liveness vs Startup/README.md

    - **Purpose**: Checks if a container is **ready to start accepting traffic**.
    - **Behavior**:
      - When the readiness probe fails, the pod is removed from the service's load balancer, but **the container is not restarted**.
+     - Readiness probes run throughout a Kubernetes pod's entire lifecycle.
+     - Is mark entire pod not ready means all container in it not able to server traffic.
    - **Key Advantage**: Prevents routing traffic to containers that are temporarily unable to serve requests due to initialization delays or resource constraints.
    - **Example**:
      ```yaml